 Regulatory considerations Dry ice is considered a hazardous material in the United States.
 Non-medical shipments that contain more than 5.5 pounds) of dry ice must comply with Title 49 of the Code of Federal Regulations (49 CFR) or International Air Transportation Association (IATA) rules, depending on the mode of transportation.
 Where shipments are beneath this weight threshold, only minimal packaging markings are required, providing that the goods being chilled are not also hazardous.
 There are no regulatory requirements regarding cold packs.

 When choosing between dry ice and cold packs, start by considering the temperature requirements for your shipment and the relative benefits of each approach.
-If you are handling frozen products with dry ice, be sure to follow all safety precautions.
-And if you are shipping perishable goods above 32 degrees Fahrenheit, consider cold packs as an optimal shipping solution.
+If you are handling frozen products, you can use either dry ice or cold packs.
+While dry ice can maintain frozen temperatures for longer, cold packs are an effective dry ice alternative for frozen shipments.
+If you’re looking to ship perishable goods above 32 degrees Fahrenheit, cold packs are the superior option.